 Individuals whose food preferences include large amounts of meats and cheeses may be experiencing taste sensitivity to umami, the fifth of the basic flavors along with salty, sweet, sour and bitter.
 Sweet and salty tastes have been shown to be experienced most intensely at the tip of the tongue, whereas umami is sensed all across the tongue and tends to linger as an aftertaste longer than the other basic flavors promoting gustatory satisfaction.

 Umami-rich foods contain the amino acid glutamate, primarily, and in combination with inosinate or guanylate.
 While meats and some cheeses contain umami flavors, so do kombu, tomatoes, especially dried, shiitake mushrooms, soy sauce, miso, kimchi and other fermented foods as well as nutritional yeast.
 Incorporating these and other umami-rich foods may enhance our experience of vegan meals.

 For those habitually consuming animal products, the selection of high quality plant-based meats, milks and cheeses has never been greater.
 As demand has grown, even companies producing animal-based products have entered the plant-meat market.
-In the United States, non-dairy cheeses are the fastest growing category in the plant-based food sector, and the market share for plant-meats is expected to reach almost 47% of the protein market by 2020.1
+In the United States, non-dairy cheeses are the fastest growing category in the plant-based food sector.

 The best of these veggie meats make excellent transition foods if you crave familiar tastes and textures.
 Soy and gluten-based products are meaty, developed to approximate the textures of animal-based ground beef, burgers, chunks, roasts and fried chicken strips.
 Others are vegetable and grain-based, and their more tender textures reflect these ingredients.
 Refined seasoning profiles ensure vegan sausages are favorites for lovers of spicy foods.